semuconsulting/pygnssutils/README.md

 class pygnssutils.gnssstreamer.GNSSStreamer(**kwargs)
 ```

 `gnssstreamer` (*formerly `gnssdump`*) is a command line utility for concurrent bidirectional communication with a GNSS datastream - typically a GNSS receiver.
-It supports NMEA, UBX, SBF, RTCM3, SPARTN, NTRIP and MQTT protocols.
+It supports NMEA, UBX, SBF, QGC, RTCM3, SPARTN, NTRIP and MQTT protocols - individual protocols can be filtered via the `protfilter` arguments.

-**NB:** Currently, `gnsssstreamer` can parse data streams containing *either* UBX *or* SBF messages, but not both at the same time.
-If both are included in `protfilter`, UBX will take precedence over SBF.

 - The CLI utility can acquire data from any one of the following sources:
    - `port`: serial port e.g. `COM3` or `/dev/ttyACM1` (can specify `--baudrate` and `--timeout`)